Robert Wright speaks with Rutger Bregman, author of the new book Humankind: A Hopeful History.

 Play entire video

-Daniel Kaufman and Massimo Pigliucci discuss whether physicists will be ever able to describe the structure of reality.
+Daniel Kaufman and Massimo Pigliucci discuss the Stoics’ view of human nature.

 Daniel Kaufman speaks with comic book writer Milton Lawson.

 Robert Wright speaks with psychologist Paul Bloom about the coronavirus, the famous Robbers Cave experiment, and the social effects of different kinds of common threats.